-Placer County officials declined our request to provide a response to the audit.
+Placer County officials ignored our request to provide 60-day, six-month, and one-year responses to the audit.

-Riverside County Indian Gaming Benefit Committee's Action: Pending.
+Riverside County Indian Gaming Benefit Committee's Action: Corrective action taken.

-The benefit committee states that the process in place requires applicants to describe the impact they propose to mitigate and how they will do so.
-However, the benefit committee indicated that during the next award cycle staff will review the descriptions in sponsored applications and provide an assessment on each application's apparent relevance to casino and gaming impacts.
+In its six-month response, the benefit committee stated that through the application process, applicants must fully describe the casino or gaming impact they propose to mitigate and fully describe how they will use grant funds to mitigate the impact.
+The benefit committee also stated that, in response to our recommendation, during the next grant award cycle, benefit committee staff will review applications and provide an assessment to the committee on each application's apparent relevance to casino and gaming impacts.

-San Bernardino County Indian Gaming Benefit Committee's Action: None.
+San Bernardino County Indian Gaming Benefit Committee's Action: Corrective action taken.

-The benefit committee states that it will continue to use its current application process, which includes a requirement that the applicant provide a detailed project description and information that demonstrates how the project will mitigate the effects of casinos; a procedure which does not differ from that in practice when the grants we reviewed were approved.
+The benefit committee states that its current grant application process includes the requirement that proposed projects from the grant application contain detailed project descriptions and supporting documentation that clearly demonstrates how proposed projects will mitigate the effects of casinos.

-San Diego County Indian Gaming Benefit Committee's Action: Pending.
+San Diego County Indian Gaming Benefit Committee's Action: Corrective action taken.